-The Holiday season is either here, or right around the corner depending on your personal preferences, and as such traditions are celebrated.
+The holiday season is either here or right around the corner, depending on your personal preferences, and traditions are being celebrated.

-To that end, Rockford welcomes back the return of J.R.
+Rockford welcomes back the return of J.R.
 Sullivan’s Hometown Holiday at the Nordlof Center J.R.
-Sullivan Theater December 12 & 13.
+Sullivan Theater Dec.
+12-13.

-WNIJ’s Jason Cregier caught up with the namesake of the theater, J.R.
-Sullivan, ahead of the upcoming shows.
+WNIJ's Jason Cregier spoke with J.R.
+Sullivan, the theater's namesake, ahead of the shows.

 (This interview has been edited for clarity.)